geoschem/geos-chem-cloud/doc/source/chapter02_beginner-tutorial/index.rst

 Beginner tutorials
 ==================

-This chapter provides hands-on tutorials for absolute beginners with no cloud computing experience.

-**The beginner tutorial is aimed to be read in-order!**
+This chapter provides hands-on tutorials for absolute beginners with no cloud computing experience. **Those beginner tutorials are aimed to be read in-order!**

 .. toctree::
    :maxdepth: 2